Ircama/osm-carto-tutorials/pages/41_updating-data.md

 ## Keeping the PostgreSQL database up to date with Osmosis

-The following procedure explains how to setup *Osmosis* in order to keep the tile server and the PostgreSQL/PostGIS database up-to-date with the latest OSM data.
+The traditional method to keep the tile server and the PostgreSQL/PostGIS database up-to-date with the latest OSM data is based on the *Osmosis*/*osm2pgsql* chain.

 [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) is a general-purpose command-line Java-based OSM data tool which provides many capabilities including the function to [replicate](https://wiki.openstreetmap.org/wiki/Osmosis/Replication) OpenStreetMap data in [OSC (Open Street Map Change) change file format](https://wiki.openstreetmap.org/wiki/OsmChange) via periodic syncs.
 The replication tasks are described in a [specific section](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage_0.45#Replication_Tasks) of the related [usage page](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage).
 This software is maintained in its [GitHub repository](https://github.com/openstreetmap/osmosis).

-To automate the process of downloading the replication diffs and importing the changes into the PostgreSQL/PostGIS database, a scheduled script is needed; generally this script links the *Osmosis* output to the *osm2pgsql* input through a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) and can be scheduled via [cron](https://en.wikipedia.org/wiki/Cron).
+To automate the process of downloading the replication diffs and importing the changes into the PostgreSQL/PostGIS database, *Osmosis* is generally activated through a scheduled script that links its output to the *osm2pgsql* input through a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)); the script can be scheduled via [cron](https://en.wikipedia.org/wiki/Cron).

 ### Installing Osmosis